choderalab/slc33a1_md/README.md

 # slc33a1_md

-This project is focused on preparing and simulating an atomic model of SLC33a1 with GSSG bound and in a ligand-free conditions.
+This project is focused on preparing and simulating an atomic model of SLC33a1 with GSSG bound.